MrSimple07/my-digital-clone/README.md

 This chatbot uses a fine-tuned GPT-2 model.
 The model is loaded from the Hugging Face model hub: "MrSimple07/my-gpt2-model-for-clone".

+# Repository Structure

+Here is an overview of the files included in this repository:

+data/: This directory contains the preprocessed Telegram messages used for fine-tuning the GPT-2 model. telegramAPI/: This directory includes scripts and utilities for interacting with the Telegram API and extracting message data.
+And also the fine- tuning process which was done on Kaggle platform.
+LICENSE: The license file for this project.
+README.md: The readme file providing an overview and instructions for the project. appStreamlit.py: The main Streamlit app file that creates the web interface and handles user interactions. tg_getting_data.py: A script for collecting and preprocessing Telegram messages using the Telegram API.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.